Cray-HPE/docs-csm/operations/node_management/Access_and_Update_the_Settings_for_Replacement_NCNs.md

     Example output:

-    ```
+    ```screen
     Error: Unable to establish IPMI v2 / RMCP+ session
     ```

 1. Connect to the BMC with the default login credentials.
 Contact service for the default credentials.
     > Default credentials for the Administrator user on HPE NCNs can be found on the serial label pull out tab attached to the server.
 See [this page for more information](https://support.hpe.com/hpesc/public/docDisplay?docId=sf000046874en_us&docLocale=en_US).

     > `read -s` is used to enter the password in order to prevent it from being echoed to the screen or saved in the shell history.